How to Get a Mortgage

 • Conventional loans: Conventional mortgages may require a higher credit score and down payment than mortgages backed by a government agency.

-• VA Loans: The Department of Veterans Affairs backs VA loans with no down payment requirement.
+• VA Loans: The Department of Veterans Affairs backs VA loans for active-duty and retired service members.

 Mortgage Rates